lakritidis/FLAGR/README.md

 In this context, PyFLAGR is a Python library that links to FLAGR and allows a developer to exploit the efficient FLAGR implementations from a standard Python program.

+## Installing PyFLAGR

+PyFLAGR can be installed directly by using `pip`:

+`pip install pyflagr`

+Alternatively, PyFLAGR can be installed from the sources by navigating to the directory where `setup.py` resides:

+`pip install .`

 ## Compiling FLAGR as a shared library

 The FLAGR shared library has been already pre-built and tested with the GCC compiler.
 The FLAGR Github repository includes the appropriate `.so` and `.dll` dynamic libraries in the `pyflagr` directory, so PyFLAGR can be immediately installed without compilation.